Overland border crossings suck.

 Long-term travel can result in jadedness if you do it for long enough.

-I know that when I’d been travelling full-time for five years, it took a lot to impress me.
-After you’ve seen a hundred beaches, some of them in places like the Maldives and Bora Bora, the stretches of sand that would have once had you swooning are now pitted against the prettier ones you’ve seen in the past.
-It’s one of the reasons why I decided that having a base to return to between trips was a good idea for me — taking breaks helps me appreciate the beauty in every destination I travel to.
+As much as I wish it wasn’t the case, after 12 years of travel, it takes a lot to impress me.
+After all, if you’ve seen a hundred beaches, some of them in places like the Maldives and Bora Bora, the stretches of sand that would have once had you swooning are now pitted against the prettier ones you’ve seen in the past.

 One thing that’s never left me jaded, however, is a new passport stamp.
 There’s something about a fresh pattern of ink in those battered pages that fills me with joy.
-I’ve had this odd little ritual from day one of my travels, where as soon as I enter a new country, I sit down and look through my passport from page one until the end.
+I’ve had this odd little ritual from day one of my travels, where as soon as I enter a new country, I sit down and look through my passport from page one until the end, reminiscing on how it felt to arrive in all of those destinations for the first time.

 The stamps remind me of the ridiculous bribe attempt I encountered in Guatemala, of how terrified I was to be entering the D.R.C, of the panic to get my visa in Tanzania.